Academic Calendar 2024-2025

 EPID 869 Cancer Epidemiology

 The course will focus on concepts and methodological issues central to the conduct of epidemiologic studies of cancer etiology and control.
 This course is intended for graduate students, clinical fellows and postdoctoral fellows who are engaged or interested in cancer research.
-(1.5 credit units)
+(1.5 credit units).
+Fall.

 PREREQUISITES: EPID 301 (Introduction to Epidemiology) and EPID 401 (Biostatistical Data Analysis) or equivalent, or permission of instructor